 This is because the term of a loan lets say 30 years and expected profit over the life of the loan is only 6%, yet the variance caused by uncertainty might be 3% to 8% and since investors are risk-averse (statistically), business owners would rather not take the risk.
 So it is not the profit rate today that counts but the expected profit rate, but also factored for uncertainty.

 - The only way for a market to achieve long term growth is by letting the markets work.
 This could include the elimination of the central bank and free money.

 - If the government really must monopolize the money supply a gold standard would provide expectational stability and lessen the chance of a monetary shock.

 - Business cycles would come about even if the monetary world of interest and prices were in equilibrium because economic research shows statistically there are most likely a number of causes to business cycles.
 However, I would nominate monetary disequilibrium with an expectational component as the primary cause.

 What Wicksell really said about business cycles before the Austrians expended his price theory

 Wicksell’s theory of business cycles was based on real factors and was somewhat Malthusian.
-Wicksell explained recessions and recoveries a function of shocks and variances in technology, discoveries, population and the capital stock.
-Remember the economic theory of Knut Wicksell was concerned with Wicksellian ideas like the natural rate of interest, the cumulative process, the neutrality of money, in the short and the long run and a pure credit economy were discusses to explain problems of deflation.
+Wicksell explained recessions and recoveries a function of shocks and variances in technology, discoveries, population, and the capital stock.
+Remember the economic theory of Knut Wicksell was concerned with Wicksellian ideas like the natural rate of interest, the cumulative process, the neutrality of money, in the short and the long run and a pure credit economy were discussed to explain problems of deflation.
 It was Gunnar Myrdal and Erik Lindahl that developed the idea of monetary equilibrium.
 It was Misses and Hayek that extended this.